kodydeda4/react-kodydeda/README.md

 Source code for my [Personal Website](https://kodydeda.netlify.app), built with [NextJS](https://nextjs.org/docs) & [ChakraUI](https://chakra-ui.com/docs/).

-## Make It Yours!
+## 🎁 Make It Yours!

-Follow these 3 easy steps...
+Getting started is easy.
+Follow these 3 steps...

-### 1. Run it locally
+### 1. Get it running locally

-Paste this into your terminal to clone the repo, install dependencies, and get it runnning on http://localhost:3000.
+Copy & paste this into your terminal to clone the repo, install dependencies, and get your site runnning locally on http://localhost:3000.

 ```bash
 # clone repo